 “Now you know something of my power.
-I’ve share a taste with you of something few will ever know, the voice of The Divine.
+I’ve shared a taste with you of something few will ever know, the voice of The Divine.
 They don’t waste words.
-They’ll have told you something very important.
-You need to gigure out what it is.”
+They will have told you something very important.
+You need to figure out what it is.”

 “What the fuck does that mean!?
 Seriously, what the fuck did you do!?”
-He needed to get out of the car.
+David needed to get out of the car.
 Now!
 “You tried to kill me!”

 “The voice of The Divine isn’t easy to hear.
 You’ll need time to understand it.”

 “All I need is out.
 I’m out.
-Take the money, I’m out!”
+Take the money back, I’m out!”

 “No I fucking need…” Prophet had said that last word in a weird way.
-He struggled to think.
-What had he been about to say?
+Now what had he been about to say?
 Why was it so hard to think?
 “I need to…”

 “Sleep?”
-He muttered the words through half-lidded eyes.
+David muttered the words through half-lidded eyes.

-“Sleep” Why fight it?
+Why was he fighting it?
 It felt good to give in.
-He closed his eyes and slumped in his seat.
+David closed his eyes and slumped in his seat.